 We as umpires demand respect from the players and are quick to sanction players who overstep the bounds in this regard.
 However, the simple act of having a whistle in the hand does not by itself entitle an umpire to such respect.
 Before having the right to being respected, umpires need to show the same level of commitment to the match as the players who go to the trouble of preparing for their matches, being properly attired in team colours and striving to perform to their best ability throughout the match.
 That means that umpires also need to prepare, both off the field by ensuring they are up to date with all rules and interpretations, as well as immediately prior to the match with adequate warming up to ensure they are sufficiently mobile.
 Once on the field, an umpire needs to project an image of someone who is taking the match seriously and, apart from correctly applying the rules, this is further achieved by being correctly attired and by using positive body language throughout the match.
 That is why “Proper umpire attire” is one of the evaluation criteria when umpires are graded.

 Schools are therefore reminded that they are to ensure that umpires are correctly attired when officiating all matches, regardless of the level of play.
 All umpires are required to wear one of the three colours of official Malik umpire shirts, with both umpires wearing the same colour.
-Men are required to wear black slacks and ladies either a black skirt with long black socks or black slacks.
+Men are required to wear black slacks and ladies a black skirt with long black socks.
 All umpires must wear suitable sports shoes, preferably black or a dark colour.
 Sunglasses are not to be worn under any circumstances and, while caps may be worn if conditions necessitate it, it is generally not recommended in order that completely unobstructed eye-contact with players remains possible.

 Should any schools wish to obtain the official umpire shirts, they may contact Kathleen Faling from K&T Sports, the official distributors of Malik products in South Africa, at 079-873-7089.